wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

 - :ref:`Active Directory Graph API <azure_monitoring_services>`: The Azure Active Directory Graph API provides access to AZURE AD through REST API endpoints.
 It is used by Wazuh to monitor Active Directory events (e.g., creation of a new user, update of a user's properties, disable of a user's account, etc.)

-Here is an example of a rule that Azure alerts:
+Expand the output to see an example of a rule that Azure alerts.

 .. code-block:: json
   :emphasize-lines: 14,16
-  :class: output
+  :class: output accordion-output

   {
     "agent": {